shuichi-h/academic-site/_pages/about.md

   - /about.html
 ---

-This site documents research activities by Shuichi Haraguchi, including experimental tools, laboratory operations, and practical know-how developed through everyday research work.
+This site documents personal research activities, including experimental tools, laboratory operations, and practical know-how developed through everyday research work.

 Selected tools and notes are shared here for reference.
 If you would like further details, feel free to get in touch.